-April is just around the corner, which means many nonprofits are planning days of service to celebrate National Volunteer Week, April 15-21, 2018, here in the US.
+April is here, which means many nonprofits are planning days of service to celebrate National Volunteer Week, April 7-15, 2019, here in the US.
 If you don’t already have partners in place, it’s not too late.

-Below is a guide t help you find and build alliances that will have legs long after April is over.
+Below is a guide to help you find and build alliances that will have legs long after April is over.